WHO I AM

 Though I continued to renew my legal license in Massachusetts, my focus was predominantly mediation as I continued to help hundreds of couples end their marriage with grace and kindness and fairness and value.

-My husband and I moved from Massachusetts to California four years ago and my mediation practice moved with me.
+My husband and I moved from Massachusetts to California six years ago and my mediation practice moved with me.

 I look forward to the opportunity to work with you and help you navigate the many paths of divorce.
 My strength lies in being able to narrow the gap between opposing views.
 I am committed to helping you balance the emotional, financial and legal implications that exist during this critical time in your lives when you find yourself faced with difficult decisions that have long-lasting and far-reaching ramifications for yourselves and your family.